Clinical Medical Assistant Jobs at Rush University Medical Center with Visa Sponsorship

 Which visa types are commonly used for Clinical Medical Assistant roles at Rush University Medical Center?

-Rush has sponsored several visa categories for clinical roles, including H-1B for specialty occupation workers, TN for Canadian and Mexican nationals in qualifying healthcare occupations, J-1 for exchange visitors in clinical training programs, and F-1 OPT or CPT for students completing U.S.-based clinical practicums.
+Rush has sponsored several visa categories for clinical roles, including H-1B for specialty occupation workers, TN visa for Canadian and Mexican nationals in qualifying healthcare occupations, J-1 visa for exchange visitors in clinical training programs, and F-1 OPT or CPT for students completing U.S.-based clinical practicums.
 EB-2 and EB-3 immigrant visa pathways are also options for longer-term employment.

 What qualifications and experience does Rush look for in Clinical Medical Assistant candidates?